SergioLuisCardoso/SergioLuisCardoso/README.md

 I’m Sergio L Cardoso and I live in São Paulo.
 I'm very interested in everything that involves Technology and Development.
-I have knowledge in JavaScript, HTML, CSS, SCSS, NodeJS, ReactJS, AWS, Wordpress, Bootstrap and Java.
+I have knowledge in JavaScript, HTML, CSS, SCSS, NodeJS, ReactJS, AWS, Wordpress, IA, Bootstrap and Java.

 <br><br>